How to Cut a Cigar Without a Cutter Like a Pro

 From our experience, neither an aficionado nor a novice will let such a hurdle stop them from a great smoking experience.
 They would summon their inner handicraftsman and creativity to improvise a solution.

 Well, allow us to give you a hand.
-Our guide will walk you through some of the best techniques for cutting a cigar without a cutter.
+Our guide will walk you through some of the best techniques to cut a cigar without a cutter.
 Some techniques are true and tried and others are unconventional, but it wouldn’t be a fun adventure unless we venture into all possibilities now, would it?

 Brace yourselves for a journey of discovery.
 Then perhaps you will intentionally leave your cutter behind more often to put your new skills to the test.